benmneb/suttacentral-static/README.md

 ## A [fast](#fast) and [minimal](#minimal) alternative frontend for [SuttaCentral.net](https://suttacentral.net)

-Includes all the English and root language tipitaka texts (suttas, vinaya, abhidhamma) and their footnotes/comments, parallels, main reference/segmentation links, and root-text view where applicable.
+Includes all the English and root language tipitaka texts (suttas, vinaya, abhidhamma) and their footnotes/variants, parallels, main reference/segmentation links, and root-text views, where applicable.

-Mirrors the URL structure of suttacentral.net (eg `/dn2/en/sujato`, `/mn118`, `/pitika/vinaya`, `/pitaka/sutta/linked/sn` etc).
+Mirrors the URL structure of suttacentral.net.
 Just switch the `.net` for `.express` in the URL.

 ### Fast

-Fully static HTML, zero JS, 15kB of CSS.

-Performance comparison for `/dn1/en/sujato` via <https://pagespeed.web.dev> on 19/11/2025:
+Desktop performance comparison for `/dn1/en/sujato` via <https://pagespeed.web.dev> on 19/11/2025:

 | &nbsp;                   | SuttaCentral.express | SuttaCentral.net | Performance Gain |
 | ------------------------ | -------------------- | ---------------- | ---------------- |